Undergraduate Disability Accommodation Policy

 This policy applies to all undergraduate students.

 Students requesting accommodation will need to provide appropriate documentation of: (1) a disability, which is a physical or mental impairment that substantially limits one or more major life activities; and (2) a need for accommodation, by virtue of the specific functional limitations of the disability, to have equal access to educational opportunities.
 It is the responsibility of a student with a physical or mental disability who may require any type of accommodation to make the accommodation request in a timely manner.
-In order to ensure sufficient time for the eligibility and accommodation decision process and to make arrangements for appropriate accommodations, the student should contact the Office of the Dean of the College, Washington and Lee University, Lexington, Virginia 24450, (540) 458-8746, within one business week of the start of the academic term.
-The student will need to complete a "Request for Accommodation of Disability" form and an interview with the Assistant Dean of the College ("Assistant Dean"), after which the Assistant Dean will inform the student about any further specific documentation required for the particular disability and accommodation requested.
-Untimely requests may result in delay, substitution, or denial of accommodation, though the Assistant Dean will make a reasonable effort to accommodate such requests.
+In order to ensure sufficient time for the eligibility and accommodation decision process and to make arrangements for appropriate accommodations, a matriculated student should contact the Office of the Dean of the College, Lee-Jackson House, Washington and Lee University, Lexington, Virginia 24450, (540) 458-8746, and submit the documents required for consideration of disability accommodations during the first month of the fall or winter academic terms.
+Requests submitted after the first month of either of those academic terms, or requests submitted with incomplete documentation (including insufficient testing data), could result in a delay of consideration and action on the request until the the following academic term.
+The student will need to complete a "Request for Accommodation of Disability" form, obtain a copy of the most recent medical or cognitive testing documentation, and schedule an interview with the designated Associate Dean of the College ("Associate Dean").

-Upon receipt of all required information and documentation from the student and his/her diagnosing/evaluating professional, the Assistant Dean will make a determination on eligibility and accommodation.
-The Assistant Dean may consult with other educational, medical, or psychological professionals, as he/she deems necessary for appropriate evaluation of disability/accommodation, on a case-by-case basis.
-As soon as possible, preferably within two business weeks of receiving all required documentation on a request, the Assistant Dean will issue a written response, either outlining offered accommodations or explaining why the student was found ineligible.
-A student who disagrees with the decision of the Assistant Dean, or who seeks clarification of the decision, may, within three (3) business days of the decision, request an informal meeting with the Assistant Dean for clarification or to request reconsideration of any aspect of the decision.
-Following the meeting, the Assistant Dean will notify the student in writing of any change in his/her/their decision, preferably within five (5) business days of the informal meeting.
-Thereafter, if the student still disagrees with the decision, he/she may appeal the decision, in writing, to the Provost of the University or designee within five (5) business days of the written notification from the Assistant Dean, stating in detail the basis for the appeal and furnishing all documentation in support of the appeal.
-The Provost or designee will then review the appeal, the decision of the Assistant Dean, and all supporting documentation, may meet with the student and the Assistant Dean, and may obtain any additional information he/she deems relevant.
-The Provost or designee will render a decision to the student as soon as possible, preferably within two (2) business weeks of receiving the appeal.
+Upon receipt of all required information and documentation from the student and his/her diagnosing/evaluating professional, the Associate Dean will make a determination on eligibility and accommodation, in consultation with other educational, medical, or psychological professionals, as he/she deems necessary for appropriate evaluation of disability/accommodation, on a case-by-case basis.
+As soon as possible, generally within two business weeks of receiving all required documentation on a request, the Associate Dean will issue a written response, either outlining offered accommodations or explaining why the student was found ineligible.
+A student who disagrees with the decision of the Associate Dean, or who seeks clarification of the decision, may, within three (3) business days of the decision, request an informal meeting with the Associate Dean for clarification and discussion.
+If, after that meeting and within three (3) business days of that meeting, the student still disagrees with the decision, he/she may request formal reconsideration of any aspect of the decision by submitting to the Associate Dean a detailed explanation of the reasons for disagreement with the decision.
+The Associate Dean will reconsider the matter based on the student's statement and the record of the accommodation request.
+Following the reconsideration, the Associate Dean will notify the student in writing of any change in his/her decision, generally within five (5) business days of receiving the formal request for reconsideration.
+Thereafter, if the student still disagrees with the decision, he/she may appeal the decision, in writing, to the Provost of the University or designee within five (5) business days of the written reconsideration notification from the Associate Dean, stating in detail the basis for the appeal and furnishing all documentation in support of the appeal.
+The Provost or designee will then review the appeal, the decision of the Associate Dean, and all supporting documentation, may meet with the student and the Associate Dean, and may obtain any additional information he/she deems relevant.
+The Provost or designee will render a decision to the student as soon as possible, generally within two (2) business weeks of receiving the appeal.
 The decision of the Provost or designee is final.

 July 18, 2012 -- Removed Baker Hall location for Dean's Office.